cubefs/cubefs_blog/blog/README.md

         date: '2024-11-14',
         author: 'CNCF',
         coverUrl: '/images/cover/images/cover/tech-landscape-radar.jpg',
-        desc: 'In the CNCF Technology Landscape Radar report released at the North America KubeCon conference in November 2024, CubeFS is positioned in the 'Adopt' category on the technology radar, with a usability score of +40, ranking among the top four.', },
+        desc: "In the CNCF Technology Landscape Radar report released at the North America KubeCon conference in November 2024, CubeFS is positioned in the 'Adopt' category on the technology radar, with a usability score of +40, ranking among the top four.", },

     ]